lightheaded/tom.readme/templates/performance-review.md

 - Do you feel confident in your role?
 - What are the topics you could share the knowledge in form of mentoring or trainings?
 Which products, processes, tips & tricks, coding etc..
 - Are there any external factors that might negatively affect your performance?
+- What are the most routine tasks you have to handle?
+- What can your team lead or product owner do to help you?

 ## The future